xcono/views/tasks.md

 Define `DataSource` interface and implement a Supabase version translating `QueryConfig` to PostgREST calls (and SQL/RPC if explicitly enabled).
 Normalize errors, enforce caps, and return arrays of aliased objects.
 Keep implementation thin and readable.

-- Constraints: metadata‑only logging; SSR‑safe client usage.
+- Constraints: metadata‑only logging; SPA-only client usage.
 - Finish by checking query composition and error normalization practices in `supabase/supabase-js` via `context7`.

 ## Task 6 — QueryRunner